 PrimeWare sells quality eco-friendly products, and provides customers with up-to-date information about the industry.
 Kurt Koch, one of the owners of PrimeWare, states, “Being part of an industry that is still in its infancy makes it vital that we share concise and accurate information about biodegradable foodservice disposables.
 Education is the key for those that want to upgrade to eco-friendly foodservice products.”

-PrimeWare’s line of tableware is made from bagasse (a by-product of sugarcane) and includes plates, platters, bowls, hinged lid containers, and trays.
+PrimeWare’s line of tableware is made from natural molded fiber and includes plates, platters, bowls, hinged lid containers, and trays.
 PrimeWare also supplies cup carriers made from recycled cardboard and waste paper.
 All of their products are biodegradable and compostable.

-PrimeWare is the top manufacturer and supplier of bagasse tableware in the United States.
+PrimeWare is the top manufacturer and supplier of natural molded fiber tableware in the United States.
 They have a large private labeling program that is a significant part of their business.
-PrimeWare is also introducing several new products at the National Restaurant Show in May, including the “Next Generation” of bagasse.
+PrimeWare is also introducing several new products at the National Restaurant Show in May, including the “Next Generation” of natural molded fiber.
 If you are attending the show, visit them at booth 1139E to see this innovative new product line.

 Joanie Parsons, founder of Seattle-based Parsons PR, put is this way, “Transparency and authenticity are critical—you need to be able to back up your claims and have an impact.”
 It is important not to just put on a façade that your company cares about the environment, but it is also important to work at being eco-friendly from the inside-out.